ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Tags

 Tags display [important roles](/wiki/People/The_Team) below a users name.
 Only roles relevant for the beatmap discussion are shown.
-These include `MAPPER`, `BN`, `NAT`, `GMT` & `DEV` members who have more options than a regular user looking at a discussion page.
+These include `MAPPER`, `BN`, `NAT`, `GMT`, and `DEV` members who have more options than a regular user looking at a discussion page.

 ### Formatting tools

 Owners of a post on a discussion page can use formatting tools to make usage more painless.
 This includes permalinks, edits and deletions.

 `Permalink` grabs a direct link to a post.
-This will show up as a reference number `#1234567` to other users, which can be clicked to quickly move to the referenced post.
+This will show up as a reference number (e.g. `#1234567`) to other users, which can be clicked to quickly move to the referenced post.
 This is especially useful when referencing issues across modposts.

 `Edit` allows a user to edit their submission in case of mistakes.
 This is not intended to be used for replying to messages.
 Create a new reply instead.